ApiLogicServer/Docs/docs/FAQ-Frameworks.md

 There are many excellent frameworks for developing web apps.
 They provide tools for writing code to handle API and application events.

 API Logic Server is not a framework - it is _built_ on frameworks (Flask currently, more are possible).
-It is a __low-code approach__ for creating customizable microservices - Apps, APIs, _and_ the underlying business logic.
+It is a __low-code approach__ for creating customizable microservices - Apps, APIs, _and (uniquely)_ the underlying business logic.

 &nbsp;